radiatecode/dachartjs/README.md

 ```php
 $barChart->changeDefaultOption('plugins.title.text','Monthly Project, Task And Issue Chart')
 ```
-> Note: dot used in key arg to indicate the nested level of the options
+> Note: dot used in key arg is to indicate the nested array level of the options.
+> The method only works when the options are in php array format

 For multiple modification you can chain the method as we needs
 ```php